Harrow-on-the-Hill station: London Underground

 London Underground services at Harrow-on-the-Hill are provided by the Metropolitan line.
-The adjacent Underground stations are Northwick Park (all stations southbound), Moor Park (fast northbound), North Harrow (all stations northbound) and West Harrow (towards Uxbridge).
+The adjacent Underground stations are Northwick Park (all stations southbound), Finchley Road (fast southbound), Moor Park (fast northbound), North Harrow (all stations northbound) and West Harrow (towards Uxbridge).
 The Metropolitan line is unique in operating an express service.
 "Fast" and "Semi-fast" services (now mostly reserved for peak times) do not stop between Harrow-on-the-Hill and Finchley Road.
 The "Fast" lines at stations between Moor Park, Harrow and Wembley Park have no platforms.

 Southbound services go to either Baker Street (4tph) or continue beyond to the line's terminus at Aldgate (12tph).
 Off-peak trains from Amersham (2tph), Chesham (2tph) and Uxbridge (8tph) generally terminate at Aldgate, with a 4tph service from Watford to Baker Street, however during peak hours trains from all branches go to/from all destinations.

-Bus Network

-Adjacent to Harrow-on-the-Hill Underground station is Harrow Bus Station.

 National Rail

-The National Rail service at Harrow-on-the-Hill is provided by Chiltern Railways.
+National Rail services at Harrow-on-the-Hill are provided by Chiltern Railways.
 Services operate between Marylebone station and Aylesbury using the separate Network Rail tracks from London to Harrow and sharing London Underground tracks between Harrow and Amersham.
 Chiltern Railways started operating in 1996 after the privatisation of British Rail and typically provide two trains per hour between Aylesbury and London via Harrow.